-The dentists shared responsibility for the management of the practice.
-A list that detailed who was responsible for each area was displayed in the office.
-Staff told us they felt able to raise concerns at any time and did not wait for the regular meeting.
+There were clear lines of reporting and responsibility organised by the principal dentist and practice manager.
+Staff told us they felt able to raise concerns at any time and did not wait for the monthly meeting.
 Staff felt involved with the management of the practice.
-Although they had not needed to use it, staff we spoke with were aware of the whistle blowing policy and understood when it was appropriate to use it.
+Although they had not needed to use it, staff we spoke with were aware of the whistle blowing policy and understood when it was appropriate to use.